 Loading chart...

-Unique answers from Italy users whose views extended beyond the provided choices.
+Unique answers from Italy voters whose views went beyond the provided options.